emvi/hide/README.md

 }
 ```

-In this case you expose the technical user ID to your clients.
+In this case, you expose the technical user ID to your clients.
 By changing the type of the ID, you get a better result:

 ```
 type User struct {